 - Responsible for employing unguided rockets (FFARs) or bombs, if the aircraft has them

 - Communicates with the gunner to maintain the gunner's situational awareness.
-This includes notifying the gunner of locations of friendly forces, upcoming maneuvers, and anything else that might assist him.
+This includes notifying the gunner of locations of friendly forces, upcoming maneuvers, and anything else that might assist them.

 - Maintains situational awareness around the aircraft at all times.
 The gunner is often focusing on a given target, such as when using the gunsight, and thus it is important that the pilot continue to scan.